 Merchant Account Reserve

-[noun]/* mur • chuhnt • uh • kount • frawd/
+[noun]/mur • chənt • uh • kount • rə • zərv/

 A merchant account reserve is a predetermined amount of a business’s revenue held in reserve by an acquiring bank.
 This reserve protects the banks against unforeseen liabilities in the event of fraud or chargebacks.

-The funds held in a merchant account reserve are similar to an escrow account required for a loan.
 Acquiring banks extend a line of credit to merchants, floating the loan from the transaction through receipt of the cardholder’s payment.
-The bank then deposits the transaction funds into the merchant’s account.
+The bank then deposits the transaction funds into your account.

 Why Do I Need a Merchant Account Reserve?

+Cardholders have the right to dispute purchases in the event of fraud, abuse, or error.
+If you get hit with an unanticipated uptick in chargebacks, though, the outstanding liabilities may outstrip your account balance.
 If you can’t cover the cost of these chargebacks, the acquirer will be held liable for them.
-So, by holding a merchant account reserve, your processor can ensure that their money is safe…even if it places additional hardships on you.
+So, by holding a merchant account reserve, your processor can ensure that their money is safe.

 Who is Required to Have a Merchant Account Reserve?